 The 'Faiths Act' programme empowers, supports and trains young people to take multi-faith action against extreme poverty in support of the Millennium Development Goals, providing an alternative to those who try to use faith as a means to divide.
 'Face to Faith' is a global education project for students aged 11-16.
 Students learn directly from each other through working on joint projects, video-conference exchanges and an online community.
 The 'Faith and Globalisation Initiative' is a global network of leading universities, examining the role of faith in the modern world.

 The Tony Blair Africa Governance Initiative helps some of Africa's most dynamic leaders deliver the change their people need to relieve poverty.
-Renewing Tony Blair's commitment to Africa, the Africa Governance Initiative currently operates in Rwanda, Sierra Leone, Liberia and Guinea, advising President Kagame, President Koroma, President Johnson Sirleaf and President Conde respectively, with a team of AGI’s staff working full-time at the centre of all four governments.
+Renewing Tony Blair's commitment to Africa, the Africa Governance Initiative currently operates in Rwanda, Sierra Leone, Liberia, Guinea, Malawi and South Sudan advising each of the country’s Presidents with a team of AGI’s staff working full-time at the centre of all six governments.
 By combining Tony Blair's unique experience as a leader and reformer, his personal relationships with African leaders, and in-country teams of experts, the Africa Governance Initiative is helping to build the capacity of partners to tackle poverty and attract investment sustainably.

 Having been the first major head of government to bring climate change to the top of the international political agenda at the Gleneagles G8 summit in 2005, Mr. Blair is now leading the Breaking the Climate Deadlock Initiative, through which he is working with world leaders to bring consensus on a new and comprehensive international climate policy framework.